The early days

 Salt Studios was established in 2001.

 The East Brighton premises was chosen for its ease of access and proximity to great local restaurants and cafes.
-This was deemed a major factor when setting up a recording studio.
-Other business on our doorstep include an IGA supermarket (With a bottle shop) and Jaycar Electronics.
+This was deemed a significant factor when setting up a recording studio.
+Other businesses on our doorstep include an IGA supermarket (With a bottle shop) and Jaycar Electronics.

-No expense was spared in the construction of the studios, all internal cabling and materials used were of the highest quality available.
+No expense was spared in the construction of the studios; all internal cabling and materials used were of the highest quality available.

 A passion for Live Recording

-COSAMP has since become Australia’s largest provider of Music Technology VET in Schools training resources and auspices over 200 music programs in all states of Australia.
+COSAMP has since become Australia’s largest provider of Music Technology VET in Schools training resources and auspices over 300 music programs in all states of Australia.

 Fast forward to today

 Salt Studios has never sounded better.

 Thanks for taking the time to read about our history.
-It’s been an amazing ride and we wouldn’t have had it any other way.